msolorio/workout_app/README.md

   <br>

-Configured Dockerfiles for both the server and client and configured a single Docker Compose file for server, client, and database.
+Configured Dockerfiles for both server and client and configured a single Docker Compose file for server, client, and database.

 [See full code - right click to open in new tab](https://github.com/msolorio/workout_app/blob/main/docker-compose.yml)